apache/hertzbeat/home/blog/2022-06-01-hertzbeat-v1.0.md

 <img width="959" alt="2022-05-29 20 24 21" src="https://user-images.githubusercontent.com/24788200/170868094-3c4de70f-934a-4a13-ae1a-0744c30f14f3.png"/>

 > [HertzBeat](https://github.com/apache/hertzbeat), incubated by [Dromara](https://dromara.org) and open-sourced by [TanCloud](https://tancloud.cn), is an open-source monitoring and alerting project with a user-friendly visual interface that supports monitoring types such as websites, APIs, PING, ports, databases, operating systems, and more.
-> Of course, we also provide a corresponding [SAAS cloud monitoring version](https://console.tancloud.cn), so small and medium-sized teams and individuals no longer need to deploy a cumbersome monitoring system to monitor their website resources; you can [log in](https://console.tancloud.cn) to start monitoring for free.
+> Of course, we also provide a corresponding [SaaS cloud monitoring version](https://console.tancloud.cn), so small and medium-sized teams and individuals no longer need to deploy a cumbersome monitoring system to monitor their website resources; you can [log in](https://console.tancloud.cn) to start monitoring for free.

 > HertzBeat supports custom monitoring; by configuring the YML file, we can customize the required monitoring types and metrics to meet common personalized needs.
 > HertzBeat is modular, with manager, collector, scheduler, warehouse, alerter modules decoupled, making it easy to understand and customize for development.